Did you know only about 15% of applicants ever get the top tier rates for life insurance?

 Muscular / Skeletal Conditions

 One of the primary systems of your body, the muscular and skeletal systems provide you the ability to move.
-In life insurance, movement is a key factor to living a long life.
+In life insurance, movement is a key factor in living a long life.
 However, several types of conditions can restrict or entirely prevent movement, which can correlate to a sedentary lifestyle, considered a mortal risk.

 Here are the muscular and skeletal conditions considered a high risk for life insurance: